koheimiya/checkpoint/README.md

 * `Airflow` is too big and clumsy: It requires a message broker backend separately installed and run in background.
 It is also incompatible with non-pip package manager (such as Poetry).
 * Most of the existing libraries tend to build their own ecosystems that unnecessarily forces the user to follow the specific way of handling pipelines.

-`taskproc` aims to provide a language construct for defining computation by composition, ideally as simple as Python's built-in sytax of functions, with support of automatic parallel execution and cache management.
+`taskproc` aims to provide a language construct for defining computation by composition, ideally as simple as Python's built-in sytax of functions, with the support of automatic and configurable parallel execution and cache management.

 #### Features
 * Decomposing long and complex computation into tasks, i.e., smaller units of work with dependencies.